-Dr. Steven Apfelbaum: A Senior Ecologist and Chairman of Applied Environmental Services, a global land restoration company with over 9,000 projects completed or in process– including restoring the Chesapeake Bay.
-Steve teaches soil and ecological restoration at Harvard University, and is the author of several seminal books on the subject.
+Dr. Steven Apfelbaum: A Senior Ecologist and Chairman of Applied Environmental Services, a global land restoration company with over 9,000 projects completed or in process, Steve teaches soil and ecological restoration at Harvard University, and is the author of several seminal books on the subject.

 The Honorable Joe Bartenfelder: As Secretary of Maryland’s Department of Agriculture, Joe draws on his years of experience growing up on a farm and has been a full-time farmer and businessman for more than 35 years.
 He served in the state legislature and as a member of the Baltimore County Council.

 The Hon.
 Mark Belton: As Secretary of the Maryland Department of Natural Resources, Mark Bolton leads the organization to preserve, protect, enhance and restore Maryland’s natural resources.
 Secretary Belton has served in a variety of state and local government leadership positions, including Charles County administrator and Queen Anne’s County administrator.